|¿Sólo hablas español?|

 Another type of antidepressant, selective serotonin reuptake inhibitors (SSRIs), have not been well studied for the treatment of FD, however they appear effective in the treatment of other functional digestive disorders.

 Hypnotherapy may improve dyspeptic symptoms in some patients, and a recent study found that hypnotherapy was better than medical therapy and supportive therapy at improving quality of life and symptom scores.
 Although not well studied, psychological therapies, including cognitive behavioral therapy, may also relieve symptoms of dyspepsia.

 Functional dyspepsia is a common digestive disorder that remains poorly understood.
 Ongoing investigations seek to define causes and effective therapies.
-Currently, the National Institutes of Health (NIH) is sponsoring a nationwide, multi-center study that hopes to better define causes and treatments for FD.
+The National Institutes of Health (NIH) sponsored a nationwide, multi-center study that hopes to better define causes and treatments for FD.

 A description of the study and its results are available at: http://www.clinicaltrials.gov/ct2/show/NCT00248651